-Links to all of the the Haltwhistle Rings Walks will appear as they become available, ten are available now.
+Links to all of the the Haltwhistle Rings Walks are now available.

 The gpx file links for your gps device can also be downloaded for each walk (or its alternatives).